kibook/FOSSIG/README.md

 ![Layered business rule
 structure](csdb/ICN-FOSSIG-A-00000000-A-KHZAE-00002-A-001-01.PNG)

-Another goal is to develop and maintain a generic SNS (Standard Numbering System) that captures common requirements of free software projects.
+Another goal is to develop and maintain a generic Standard Numbering System (SNS) that captures common requirements of free software projects.

 # More information